guyleonard/orchardDB/README.md

 # orchardDB
-:apple: :deciduous_tree: A script to create and populate a local database of amino acid sequences combined with taxonomic information, the AA gene predictions can be retrieved from a variety of genome-portals and then used with the [Orchard tree building pipeline](https://github.com/guyleonard/orchard).
+:apple: :deciduous_tree: The orchardDB suite of tools takes a set of user collated amino acid gene predictions in FASTA format from different taxa or assemblies and builds a local SQLITE database and data folder of consistently and uqniuely renamed gene predictions ready to be used with the [Orchard tree building pipeline](https://github.com/guyleonard/orchard).

+Below you will find a set of instructions to install the scripts, dependencies and build your first database.
+Their are also instructions to import dataset from genome portals such as Ensembl, JGI and UniProt.

 ## Installation
 Please make sure all dependencies are currently installed, then do: